PlumpMath/repl11/README.rst

 - embedding into running application
 - open definition, show source, etc.
 - repl config : which interpreter, pythonpath, cwd, venv etc.
-- start repl from vim's python in subprocess
 - complete available modules

 - cover as much as possible with tests..